Polymorphic Iterable Sequential Effect Systems: Related and Future Work

 Many other systems that are not typically presented as effect systems can be modeled as sequential effect systems.
 Notably this includes systems with flow-sensitive additional contexts (e.g., sets of capabilities, or systems like Suenaga's) as alluded to in Section \ref{sec:bg}, or fragments of type information in systems that as-presented perform strong updates on the local variable contexts (e.g., the state transitions tracked by typestate~\cite{WolffGTA11,Garcia2014FTP}, though richer systems require dynamic reflection of typestate checks into types~\cite{Sunshine2011}, which is a richer form of dependent effects than our framework currently tracks).
-Other forms of behavioral type systems have at least a close correspondence to known effect systems, which are likely to be adaptable to our framework in the future: consider the similarity between session types~\cite{Honda2008} and Nielson and Nielson's effect system for communication in CML~\cite{nielson1993cml}.
+Other forms of behavioral type systems have at least a close correspondence to known effect systems, which are likely to be adaptable to our framework or an extension in the future. \citet{orchard2016effects} demonstrated that the long-recognized similarity between session types~\cite{Honda2008} and Nielson and Nielson's effect system for communication in CML~\cite{nielson1993cml} could be made precise.
+Resource usage type systems~\cite{igarashi2002resource} have similar notions of join and sequencing to track resource usage, but also make significant use of substructural restrictions on type contexts which are key to enforcing intended resource constraints; it may be possible to restructure these uses into a single notion of effect as we did for Suenaga's system in Section \ref{sec:dlf}, or these may be better described as a graded coeffect~\cite{gaboardi2016combining}.